cartesi/tx-manager/README.md

 In other words, if the number of confirmations is 0, the function returns immediatelly after the transaction gets mined, otherwise, it will wait for `confirmations` more blocks to be mined before returning.
-(This basically accounts for network reconfigurations.)
+(This basically accounts for network reorganizations.)

-The `priority` level is a parameter send to the gas oracle to calculate the appropriate gas fees.
+The `priority` level is a parameter sent to the gas oracle to calculate the appropriate gas fees.
 Higher priorities cost more, but reduce waiting times, and vice-versa for lower priorities.